Jeevapriya14/Jeevapriya14/README.md

   ###     Chennai-600 023.

   #                                                                    OBJECTIVE:
-  ### Passionate Software Engineer with problem-solving skills in Python and specialized knowledge in MERN Stack for creating responsive, user-centered web applications.
+  ### Passionate Software Engineer with problem-solving skills in Python and specialized knowledge in MERN Stack and Java for creating responsive, user-centered web applications.
 Highly skilled in teamwork and effective communication, ensuring smooth project execution and timely delivery of quality results.
 # TABLE OF CONTENTS:
 1. [SKILLS](#Skills)
 2. [EDUCATION & TRAINING](#education--training)